ColonyEmpire/ColonySpawnProtectMod/README.md

 ## Configuration

 The mod directory contains a json file (**protection-ranges.json**) to configure the mod protection ranges on x and z axis.
-The y axis (height/depth) is not protected at all.
+The y axis (height/depth) is protected from bedrock to the sky.

 ## Permissions